 Configure the Magnolia Assets subapp

-Magnolia Assets subapp is the Magnolia-native solution for simple Digital Asset Management (DAM) scenarios.
+Magnolia Assets subapp is Magnolia’s native solution for simple Digital Asset Management (DAM) scenarios.

 For installation information, see DAM App module.